Looking to get yourself a brand new hatchback? We’ve got you covered.

-But with such great choice for prospective car buyers, which hatchback models are the ones to genuinely consider spending your money on, and which should avoided at all costs?
+But with such a great choice for prospective car buyers, which hatchback models are the ones to genuinely consider spending your money on, and which should be avoided at all costs?
 We’ve put together this list of what we consider to be the 10 best hatchbacks available to buy in Australia right now.
 Whether you’re after a performance-focused hot hatch, an eco-friendly electric tarmac chomper, or something a little more refined to get you around the CBD, there’s something for everyone and every budget.

 Volkswagen Golf R (Mk8)